platformsh/platformsh-docs/docs/src/environments/backup.md

 Code is managed through Git and so isn't included.
 You can restore previous code using Git commands such as [revert](https://git-scm.com/docs/git-revert).

-You might want to make backups of your live environment before merging a different environment into it. or each time you increase the storage space of your services.
+You might want to make backups of your live environment before merging a different environment into it or each time you increase the storage space of your services.

 You also have regularly scheduled automated backups of your production environments to cover most cases.